erikeldridge/app-quality-cookbook/monitoring/resources_service.md

 # Resource monitoring in a service

-## Motivation

-We want to monitor the health of our service to avoid outages.

 ## Goals

 * Identify an appropriate tool
 * Integrate tooling

+## Motivation

+We want to monitor the health of our service to avoid outages

 ## Steps